humungus-gungi/bootyquest/README.md

 There are typically 18 guards at the manor at any time (and the Reeve), and there is a guard barracks just outside.
 Ohesha accesses basic cameras (she's like, **real** good at computers), there's one in the garden room, dining room, and one in the storage area.
 It's dark, but it's there.
 There is not one in Marcolf's suite.

+Jarlo, to Ohesha: "do we see a Mr. Marcolf on the cameras or any other places that would be convenient for us to sneak around?"

+Marcolf is currently meditating in the gardens with 6 guards near him.
+There are also guards in front of all of the main rooms, spread through the building.

+## Kasgan - he's planning stuff

+Kasgan finds a tactical spot, learns the guards' habits from Ohesha, then waiting until we hit the next day to set up our little revolution.
+Stealthing very effectively, he sets up his weaponry without being spotted.
+He isn't having any problems being spotted, so he gets to spend 2 advantages with ease: he has greater depth of understanding the guards' patterns and also can clearly see where any weak spots might be in the structure.

+## Ohesha realized she should tell people about stuff!

+Ohesha makes another computer check to find (2S, 5A, Triumph) - she finds out the State room we're in is bugged with a mic and camera.
+She also "remembered" (triumph) that she had a file containing a call to rebellion with Jarlo's voice on it from the casino!
+With a few minor tweaks, the file is modified to be a general call to arms, "Let's defeat the enemies!"

+Despite probing into it, Ohesha cannot reach the prison or barracks.

+**Add this to the minutes: _Ifa really really wants to release the political prisoners before we go!_**

+## DAWN ILLUMINATES THE EARLY BIRDS

+Orbs, refracting the light, indicate that dawn is on the way.

+Ohesha writes a local file on her data pad the information about the layout, the discovery of a bug in the room, and her plan to interfere with another bug with Jarlo's voice file.
+She then shares it with the others.

+She also notices that Tazi is on the line (listening to _Space ABBA_ on _Space Spotify_), realizing she can easily communicate with the others this way.

+Kasgan: "Juicy schedule!
+Where's Marcolf's quarters?"
+He picks up on little signs that confirm that this is, in fact, Marcolf's room.
+The windows are covered with blast shields and it is heavily fortified.
+He waits for a signal through Tazi.

+Team rebel is ready for Kasgan's orders.
+Guards are ready.
+There's been an indoor shift change, but people are chatting and changing out, some going home to sleep.

+### In the manor...

+The guests request - and are granted - breakfast with their host.
+Gel Marcolf and his 6 guards are eating a breakfast of delicious-smelling insect.
+He sits at the head of the table, the guards were just changed this morning and they look wide awake.

+"So, have you had some time to think about the deal?", he asks, eating breakfast.

+Everyone starts eating sap-covered insects.

+Jarlo: "We're looking to just preserve our lives and continue on our way.
+Let's negotiate on price later, and just enjoy our meal here now."

+Gel: "You know we're going to make this deal _before you leave_, correct?"

+Jarlo: "Of course!
+Breakfast now!
+Can't negotiate on an empty stomach."

+### Kasgan's plansgans

+Currently with 2 heavies (up in the tree with canon and all of that), one of them is Helshar himself, the rebellion leader!
+Helshar has a rocket launcher, the other heavy has a **rotary cannon...that Kasgan...**

+Guards are equipped with gliders, hand binders, and pistols.
+Kasgan sets up at medium range

+Proton rifle strike!

+That guy's...gone.
+Rolled a triumph.
+BOOOOOOM!
+The guard standing next to the former-guard-now-smudge is stunned.
+Let the rebellion begin!

+## Roll initiative!

+On the first round, Ohesha sets off Jarlo's speech in the storage area to make it so people think there are people down there formenting rebellion.
+She then takes cover.

+Jarlo then takes an attempt to charm them - "Gentlemen, this is a coup.
+We are united against Gel Marcolf's tyranny.
+We all have friends and family who have been imprisoned by his despotism, join us!"
+Using the Force - "fancy brain powers" - he turns 3 of the 6 guards, they lower their weapons and look confused about what to do.
+One of the guards drops his gun entirely, and waves you onwards.

+Two of the guards - on the other hand  - are still firm in their allegiance, weapons raised.
+"What are you doing?
+You're going to get us killed!!"

+Gungi attempts to coerce them, but isn't very willful.
+However, the guards - while not turned to our side - are less certain of their ability to take us on.
+It's 4 against 1.5, the remaining confident guard backs up into the kitchen, saying "Just sit down, we don't have to fight.
+Just sit."

+Outside, all hell is breaking loose.
+Guards are running hither and thither, and rebels are beginning to pour over the bridge - armed to the teeth with Kasgan's extras.

+ Rambo Kasgan glides down towards the entrace, scattergun in hand - landing perfectly, Kasgan doesn't face anyone immediately but sees movement in the hall.
+Blam!
+Shot!
+A body falls.

+ Ifa takes her turn at coercion - "Our friends and his army are on our way, it's safer for you to leave than to stay and face this army alone." (_she says threateningly_...and successfully!
+Just as she says this, Kasgan's shot sound echoes through the room).

+ The guard wavers, "Get out of here!
+Just GO!"

+ Ohesha looks at the security footage to spot where Gel is going to - she sees him moving up the stairs with a metal cylinder in hand. _Dun dun duuunnnnn_

+ Jarlo next up - he moves through the kitchen following Gel, running into two guards who are on their way to the entry hall.
+Behind cover, Jarlo calls out to them to stand down, "The two families have united and we're overthrowing the despotic tyrant (_who you probably don't like very much_)" with a bountiful amount of success at convincing them to stand down.

+ "I wasn't getting paid enough for this, anyway!"

+ "Does that mean my uncle is out there?"

+ Jarlo: "Good choice!"

+ Next in the line of fire...I mean initiative... is Kasgan!
+There's a cluster of four guards in front of him just asking for it...and one is wounded, so like...3.5 even!
+Kasgan rushes forward, aiming at one in the middle of a group of three.

+ Another rocket flies into the barracks and explodes - the barracks breaks off from the bridge, and the bridge itself seems to have sustained heavy damage.
+Splinters fly as the barracks tumble to the ground.
+The rebellion is going handily, as the townsfolk quickly overtake the area.

+ The baddies' turn!
+In his manoeuvring, Kasgan moved next to someone he had injured. _WHACK_!
+He gets smacked with vengeance.

+ Ifa takes Ohesha's lightsaber and walks by the injured guard who is currently hitting Kasgan.
+She can't let this stand and reflexively whipped the lightsaber down on him -

+ Gungi tries intimidate - 1 success and 3 advantages; one is only hesitating, the other is unphased.
+Gungi needs more presence!!

+ _End of round_: a blast door has opened, and the branches and leaves of the trees beyond appear.
+The team barely spots Marcolf's cloak fluttering in the wind as he jumps out the window.